 - Banner notification is ON

-- Using Chat instead creating a Team and vice versa
+- Using Group Chat instead of creating a Team and vice versa

 - Creating too many Channels